sullyps/alcove/docs/developer-guide.md

 sqlite3 data/events.db
 ```

 This should open a new SQLite shell.
-If you're unfamiliar with SQLite syntax, you can learn it [here](https://www.sqlitetutorial.net/).
+If you're unfamiliar with SQLite syntax, you can learn about it [here](https://www.sqlitetutorial.net/).

 To see each table in the database, run the following command: